KTheMan/n8n-nodes-figprint/README.md

-# n8n-nodes-presenta
+# n8n-nodes-figprint

-This package provides an n8n node for integrating with the [Presenta API](https://docs.presenta.cc/api.html).
+This package provides an n8n node for integrating with the [Figprint API](https://docs.Figprint.cc/api.html).

 ## Features
-- Render documents and images using Presenta templates
+- Render documents and images using Figprint templates
 - Supports `/render` and `/cached` endpoints
 - GUI-first setup for all options except payload
-- Secure credential management via environment variable (`PRESENTA_API_TOKEN`)
+- Secure credential management via environment variable (`FIGPRINT_API_TOKEN`)

 ## Installation
 Follow the [n8n community node installation guide](https://docs.n8n.io/integrations/community-nodes/installation/).

 ## Usage
-1. Add the Presenta node to your workflow.
+1. Add the Figprint node to your workflow.
-2. Set your Presenta API token in your environment as `PRESENTA_API_TOKEN`.
+2. Set your Figprint API token in your environment as `FIGPRINT_API_TOKEN`.
 3. Select the endpoint, template ID, and configure options in the GUI.
 4. Enter your payload as JSON (supports both simple and structured modes).